Characteristics of Language

 In a sense, language should be considered as a social phenomenon.
 Language is social that exists in our human society; it is as a means of nourishing and developing culture and establishing human relations.
 As a member of a particular social group, we human beings interact with each other, which allows us to identify with one another, to connect with one another and to coordinate with one another.
 This is how language is the part and parcel of our society.

 Language exists in the public arena, is a method for feeding and creating a society, and sets up human relations.
 As a member of society, we acquire a language permanently.

 3. Language is a Symbolic System

 Language signifies as a symbolic system.
-It consists of different types of sound symbols and their graphological partners that are utilized to give a few objects, occurrences or significance.
+It consists of different types of sound symbols for concepts, things, ideas, object etc. Language has sounds and words as their symbols.

 These symbols are picked and routinely acknowledged and utilized.
 The words in a language are not just patterns or images but symbols that denote meaning.
 The language uses words essentially as symbols and not as signs for the concept represented by them.
 The core value of a language sometimes relies on the true explanation of these symbols.